Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: The extremal length of arbitrary words in . The lower bound

-We consider the arcs in $R$ contained in the level set $\mbox{Re}\,h=0$ that have one endpoint on the open left side of the rectangle and the other point on the open right side.
+and will also ignore the circles in the level set of $\mbox{Re}\,h=0$ on the closure $\bar R$.
+We consider the arcs in $R$ contained in the level set $\mbox{Re}\,h=0$ that have one endpoint on the open left side of the rectangle and the other endpoint on the open right side.
 These arcs divide the rectangle into curvilinear rectangles which are in bijective correspondence to the intervals of division on the left side.
 Take the curvilinear rectangle whose left side corresponds to $\beta^0_j$.
 The restriction of $h$ to this curvilinear rectangle provides a homotopy with boundary values in the imaginary axes joining $\beta^0_j$ to the restriction $\beta^1_j$ of $h$ to the right side of the curvilinear rectangle.
-(In case some boundary values of $w$ are $tr$ the homotopy may be with mixed boundary values, respectively.)
+(In case some boundary values of $w$ are $tr$ the homotopy on the respective curvilinear rectangle may have mixed boundary values, respectively.)
 Since the division of the rectangle into curvilinear rectangles induces a division of the right side of the rectangle into intervals, the curve $\beta^1$ is the composition of the curves $\beta_j \stackrel{def}{=}\beta^1_j$.
-Assertion 1 is proved.
+Statement 1 is proved.